Sachin498/EMR-using-LLMs-and-whisper/README.md

 - LLMs

-    Contains the code to run individual models on Ollama to generate EMRs from the transcripts
+    Contains the code to run individual models on Ollama to generate EMRs from the transcripts.
+More information is given in [readme](LLMs/README.md)

 - Results